 Skip to content

-Extending Tempo with Plugin
+Extending Tempo with Plugins

 To manually register a plugin, use the static extend method.
 This is typically used for "opt-in" features or when you need to provide specific configuration to a plugin factory.